kate115/ProfileConfig/README.md

 # Hi there! 👋
-### My name is kate115!
+## My name is kate115!
+### Here are some facts about me!
-- 🔭 I’m currently working on Rabbits!
-It's about Rabbits!
+- 🔭 I’m currently working on a page named, and about Rabbits!
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript in the Microsoft course.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking for people to collaborate on my Rabbit page.
-- 🤔 I’m looking for help with Javascript, so I'm looking forward to Microsoft's advice!
 - 💬 Ask me about HTML, I'm good at it!
 - 📫 You can reach me by email: miloveumelody@gmail.com
 - 😄 Pronouns: She/Her/They/Their
 - ⚡ Fun fact: I'm a great writer!

+### Introduction

+Hi friend!
+My name is kate115, but I'm not telling you my real name.
+I’m interested in many things, including coding, games, reading, writing, music, and many more!
+I’m currently learning Javascript in the Microsoft course.
+I collaborate with my dad.

+### Projects

+- My README
+- Rabbits
+- The Microsoft coding course